Catherine Eddowes: Murder

 Another watchman based at 5 Mitre Square, George Clapp, and an off-duty policeman who lived at 3 Mitre Square, Richard Pearse, later reported also having seen and heard nothing untoward.
-Furthermore, another policeman whose beat required his walking close to Mitre Square, PC James Harvey, had also walked down Church Passage from Duke Street very shortly after Watkins had first passed through the square at 1:30 a.m., although his beat took him back down Church Passage and onto Duke Street without actually entering the square.
+Another policeman whose beat required him to walk close to Mitre Square, PC James Harvey, had also walked down Church Passage from Duke Street shortly after Watkins had first passed through the square at 1:30 am, although his beat took him back down Church Passage and onto Duke Street without entering the square.
 Harvey had also seen nothing out of the ordinary.
-He was one of the first policeman to arrive at the crime scene in response to Morris's police whistle.
+He was one of the first policemen to arrive at the crime scene in response to Morris's police whistle.

-Another policeman to arrive in Mitre Square in response to Morris's whistle, PC Holland, immediately summoned local surgeon George William Sequeira to the scene.
-Sequeira arrived at the scene at 1:55 a.m.
-Within minutes, police surgeon Frederick Gordon Brown had also arrived at the crime scene.
+Another policeman to arrive in response to Morris's whistle, PC Holland, immediately summoned local surgeon George William Sequeira to the scene.
+Sequeira arrived at 1:55 am.
+Within minutes, police surgeon Frederick Gordon Brown had also arrived at the scene.

 Goulston Street graffito

-At approximately 2:55 a.m. on 30 September, a blood-stained fragment of Eddowes's apron was discovered at the bottom of a common stairway at a tenement in Goulston Street, Whitechapel by PC Alfred Long.
-This section of apron was also contaminated with sections of faecal matter, and Long was adamant the garment had not lain in the doorway when he had previously passed this location at 2:20 a.m.
-Scrawled upon the wall above the section of apron was a crude chalk graffito—the letters measuring approximately three-quarters of an inch—commonly held to have read: "The Juwes are the men that Will not be Blamed for nothing".
+At approximately 2:55 am on 30 September, a blood-stained fragment of Eddowes's apron was discovered at the bottom of a common stairway at a tenement in Goulston Street, Whitechapel, by PC Alfred Long.
+The section was also contaminated with faecal matter, and Long was adamant the garment had not lain in the doorway when he had previously passed the location at 2:20 am.
+Scrawled upon the wall above the section of apron was a crude chalk graffito – the letters measuring approximately three-quarters of an inch – commonly held to have read: "The Juwes are the men that Will not be Blamed for nothing".

-The message appeared to imply that a Jew or Jews in general were responsible for the series of murders, although it is unclear whether the graffito was actually written by the murderer upon dropping the section of apron, or was merely present at the location.
+The message appeared to imply that a Jew or Jews in general were responsible for the series of murders, although it is unclear whether the graffito was written by the murderer upon dropping the section of apron or was merely present at the location.
 (Note: Goulston Street is located close to Petticoat Lane Market.
 In the 1880s, many Jewish vendors sold wares to the local Gentile populace six days a week at this street market.)
 Antisemitic graffiti was commonplace in and around Whitechapel.
-Although the City of London Police believed the graffito should be photographed, fearing potential antisemitic riots should members of the public view the writing at daybreak, the Metropolitan Police Commissioner, Charles Warren, ordered the graffito washed from the wall at approximately 5 a.m.
-Nonetheless, the words—including all grammatical errors—were copied before they were washed off the wall.
+Although the City of London Police believed the graffito should be photographed, fearing potential antisemitic riots should members of the public view the writing at daybreak, the Metropolitan Police Commissioner, Charles Warren, ordered the graffito washed from the wall at approximately 5 am.
+Nonetheless, the words – including all grammatical errors – were copied before they were washed off the wall.